cryostatio/cryostat-legacy/HTTP_API.md

     `400` - No `cert` was found in the request form.
 The reason is the error message `A file named "cert" was not included in the request`.

     `409` - A certificate with the same filename already exists in the truststore directory.
 The reason includes the path where the file already exists.

-    `500` - The `SSL_TRUSTSTORE_DIR` environment variable is not set, or there is an unexpected error.
-The reason is an error message.

     ###### example
     ```